ColoradoMediaProject/migrahack/population/README.md

 Some links to recent news sources:
 [Pew Research on changes in counties](https://www.pewresearch.org/fact-tank/2019/08/21/u-s-counties-majority-nonwhite/)

-### Other data

-The refugees by year table comes from the [Refugee Processing Center](https://www.wrapsnet.org/admissions-and-arrivals/), part of the Department of State; as well as prior reports to Congress [documentation in this Google doc](https://docs.google.com/document/d/1LfPx5ncbDNUx-oISWuII33OLCwGxxtryWTlTrDXAMa0/edit?usp=sharing)
+### Lawful permanent residents

 Department of Homeland Security tracks people who become lawful permanent residents each year by state, metro areas and includes demographics.
-The main statewide files in the dhs folder are combined from those originals.
-Original files are in the dhs_lpr/original folder.
+The main statewide files are combined from those originals.
+Original files are in the original folder.
 There are also files for Core Based Statistical Areas of Residence from 2005 on and Metropolitan Statistical Areas for 2003 & 2004 in individual city files ; they are originals by year.
 The data comes from the [DHS Profiles of Lawful Permanent Residents](https://www.dhs.gov/profiles-lawful-permanent-residents).
 Note that Silverthorne changes to Breckenridge, and there is [no data for 2014](https://www.dhs.gov/profiles-legal-permanent-residents-2014-cbsa) for either.